 Most financial institutions only disclose basic product information on their websites.
 You probably won’t find details like prepayment penalties or other fee policies.
 But this information could be an important factor when comparing two institutions with similar products.

 A prevalent complaint about business loans is “hidden” fees.
-Well, one way to avoid this is by picking up the phone and asking about fee policies or any other information that affects the cost of the loan.
+One way to avoid this is by picking up the phone and asking about fee policies or any other information that affects the loan’s cost.
 Yes, this takes time, but many institutions will not disclose this information unless you ask.